bcks/gaspipe/README.md

 # gaspipe
 A pure CSS variable gaspipe font

-Control height and width,
+Control height and width with CSS

 ![](img/water.gif)

-Border thickness,
+As well as border thickness

 ![](img/breathe.gif)

-Or corner angle.
+and corner angle

 ![](img/maskup.gif)

 See the [examples](examples) folder for more fun.